-"Hire a crew or seek other help to complete tasks in a more timely manner," Domenghini said.
-"Make a list of the tasks that need to be accomplished each day and complete them in an order that varies the movements."
+"Make a list of the tasks that need to be accomplished each day and complete them in an order that varies the movements" Domenghini said.

-Spending hours kneeling and weeding is going to put strain on joints, which can result in longterm damage.
-Domenghini recommended spending 15 minutes weeding each day followed by a task that requires different movement and posture.
+Spending hours kneeling while weeding is going to cause strain, which can result in long-term damage.
+Domenghini recommended limiting such tasks to 15 minutes at a time followed by a task that requires different movement and posture.

-"Supplement your harvest by visiting the farmers market," Domenghini said.
+"Keeping the garden small protects growers from becoming overwhelmed with maintenance.
+If you're worried you won't have enough produce, remember you can supplement your harvest by visiting the farmers market," Domenghini said.
 "You can grow less and do good by supporting local farmers."